trevor-gituru/loansasa/contracts/loan_sasa_token/README.md

     + Takes `amount` & `period`
     + Checks for loans whose value are above the requested.
     + Returns an array of loan id that meet above criterias

+#### III.
+Signing loan contract
+- Create a `_getLoan` internal view fn that:
+    + Takes in a `loan_id`
+    + Fetches it from storage
+    + If loan is None or doesnt exist in storage then panics
+- Create a `_transferCollateral` internal fn that transfers the collateral from borrowers account into `collateral`  storage var
+- Create a `_transferFromPledge` internal state fn that:
+    + Takes in borrowr and amount
+    + Transfer amount from pledges to borrower.
+- Update `LoanImply` by adding `sign` method that:
+    + Takes in `borrower` address
+    + Updates itself with borrower, signing date & signing (Active)
+- Create a `signLoan` state fn that:
+    + Takes in `loan_id` of loan contract.
+    + Checks if loan exists, pending status & if borrower has enough LST for collaterals
+    + Transfer collateral of borrower.
+    + Update loan with new borrower details.
+    + Transfer the loan amount from pledges to borrower.
+    + Add update loan to storage at its original place
+    + Emit `LoanEvent` with updated loan details.

 ### Section C - Contract
 #### 0. Upgradability
 - Create `Upgrade` event that has the caller of upgrade